 When young children act out at home, adults can support them by responding effectively to the behaviors.
 It is the adult’s responsibility to remain calm and talk to children at their level using words that they understand.

 - Families can support young children’s social-emotional development by providing opportunities for playtime with others, taking them out for a walk, playing games, offering choices during routines, and reading books together.
-Additional strategies are described on these age-specific parent activity sheets from the developers of the Ages & Stages Questionnaire, a screening tool often used in well-baby visits.
+Additional strategies are described on these age-specific ASQ: SE-2 Parent Activities from the developers of the Ages & Stages Questionnaire, a screening tool often used in well-baby visits.

 - Adults can often prevent challenging behaviors by labeling emotions, providing structure and consistency, and offering acceptable choices.
 Avoid tagging “okay?” to the end of a request because it gives them the option to decline.
-Tantrums, Tears, and Tempers, an ACTion Information Sheet from The Pacer Center, offers additional strategies parents can use to encourage positive behaviors.
+Tantrums, Tears, and Tempers: Behavior is Communication, an ACTion Information Sheet from The Pacer Center, offers additional strategies parents can use to encourage positive behaviors.

 - When a behavior interferes with the child’s day, adults should help a child with finding an alternative to challenging behaviors.
-Naming feelings using words, describing those feelings, and giving children permission to talk about those feelings are appropriate strategies for adults to use, as described in this Feelings Are Fantastic blog post from IEL.
+Naming feelings using words, describing those feelings, and giving children permission to talk about those feelings are appropriate strategies for adults to use, as described in Feelings Are Fantastic (blog).

 In the Classroom